-On Bali, you can loose yourself in the chaos of Kuta or the self indulgent pleasures of Seminyak, surf world’s best waves, visit wonderful day spas, spend days shopping or simply hang by the pool and do absolutely nothing.
+On Bali, you can lose yourself in the chaos of Kuta or the self-indulgent pleasures of Seminyak, surf world’s best waves, visit wonderful day spas, spend days shopping or simply hang by the pool and do absolutely nothing.
 This is what Bali is all about.

 Areas of Bali that might interest you

-a) Seminyak: known for it’s nightlife, excitement, really cool cafes, shopping as well as a wealth of day spas, gyms and yoga studios.
-Most people who come to Bali end up staying in a Seminyak villa as it’s got everything for the modern day traveller.
+a) Seminyak: known for its nightlife, excitement, really cool cafes, shopping as well as a wealth of day spas, gyms and yoga studios.
+Most people who come to Bali end up staying in a Seminyak villa as it’s got everything for the modern-day traveller.
 It’s so convenient as a location and being right on the beach makes it the perfect family destination.
-Seminyak is the place to be if your want to be entertained, experience fine dining and like the idea of sending time in some of the best day clubs in Asia.
+Seminyak is the place to be if you want to be entertained, experience fine dining and like the idea of sending time in some of the best day clubs in Asia.

 b) Sanur: a more peaceful area of Bali on the east coast.
-It’s favoured mostly by Europeans that come here for the peace and tranquility and of course the shopping and the beach
+It’s favoured mostly by Europeans that come here for the peace and tranquillity and of course, the shopping and the beach

 e) Umalas: This area is just outside Seminyak and has recently become extremely popular because of the fact that there are still rice fields around.
 Most of the villas and the hotels are in the rice fields with gorgeous views, hence the attraction.
 It’s such a good spot because it’s so chilled out and tranquil, yet you would hardly know that you really only 10 minutes away from some of those legendary hot spots like Ku De Ta & Potato Head.